-tors-the Alliance's President, ters.
-General-are ignoring their awkward position.
-Mr Asghar Beyond doubt Khan, in reply to a question firmly contradicted a questioner who had asked if it last night's meeting proved in the accord.
-Last was correct that the three negotiators had been asked to resign their offices for having transgressed their brief.
+PNA's moral pretensions, for was indicative of the PNA's going by the All'ance's pro-strength.
+He declined to answer fessed high democratic, moral a question if the PNA would standards, the three negotia- now-issue a call to its supportors-the Alliance's President, ters.
+General-are ignoring their Beyond doubt Khan, in reply to a question firmly contradicted a question tioner who had asked if it last night's meeting proved inwas correct that the three negotiators had been asked to resign their offices for having transgressed their brief.
 He even added that if and when there was a second round of talks with the Government, the same three negotiators would participate on the PNA's behalf.
-Mr Asghar Khan also said the current situation was not embarrassing to the PNA's negotiating 'team, for 'had it been so the Council's reaction finally would not have been unanimous.
+Mr Asghar Khan also said the current situation was not embarrassing to the PNA's negotiating team, for 'had it been so the Council's reaction finally would not have been unanimous.

 Mr Asghar Khan claimed that it was the PNA's desire to wrap up the whole affair as early as possible.
-He could not say if the PNA Central Council members would be here day after tomorrow, but added that they would be in the City tomorrow.
+He could not say if the PNA Central Council members would be here day after tomorrow, but added that they would be in the.
+City tomorrow.